miroapp/api-clients/packages/typescript-node/docs/quickstart-auth.md

 #### 4: Import the dependencides and initial setup

-We start by creating `index.js` file.
+We start by creating an empty `index.js` file.
 To work with the Miro client library and Express framework we need to import and initialize the libraries.
 We will also import crypto library to keep

 ```javascript
 const express = require('express')